sonatype-nexus-community/scan-gradle-plugin/README.md

     password = System.getenv('password')
 }
 ```

-As mentioned above the values can be set on command line using -D arguments or injected via a tool (CI/CD for instance).

 ### Multi-module projects
 Just apply the plugin on the root project and all sub-modules will be processed and the output will be a single report